Sysa/AzureLearning/AZURE.md

 DaaS - database as a service
 IDaaS - Identity as a service

-On-premises envs - we are responsible for everything: hardware, infrastructure, building, temperature, security, personal, etc. (networking, storage, servers, virtualization, OS, middleware, runtime environment, data, applications)
+On-premises environments - we are responsible for everything: hardware, infrastructure, building, temperature, security, personal, etc. (networking, storage, servers, virtualization, OS, middleware, runtime environment, data, applications)

-Public, Private, Hybric clouds:
+Public, Private, Hybrid clouds:

 Private = as your house, you responsible for everything, even grass outside.
 Owned and operated only by organization that uses resources.
 Full control as advantage, but you need workers.
-Public = as rented appartment, you responsible only for furniture inside, but does not care about everything outside.
+Public = as rented apartment, you responsible only for furniture inside, but does not care about everything outside.
 Owned by cloud services, which provides resources to multiple organizations and users.
 Typical access via secure, but internet connection.
 No CapEx, only OpEx.
-Hybric = as condo, you have flat inside building, you are owner of the flat, but other things inside or outside building is not your responsibility.
+Hybrid = as condo, you have flat inside building, you are owner of the flat, but other things inside or outside building is not your responsibility.
 Combines public and private to allow application use resources in most appropriate way.

 ## Core Azure Services

 ### Regions

-Region contains at least one datacenter.
+Region contains *at least* one datacenter.
 Different regions has different price per virtual machine, traffic, etc.

 Five geographies: Americas, Europe, Asia Pacific, Middle East, Africa